finkbeca/Notes/content/docs/Economics/_index.md

 - Signaling Equilibrium (A two factor market where 1 point is stabalaized by two seperate factors [Ivy Schools because students want to go there for high paying jobsl Ivy Schools because employers know only the smart people go there])
 - Regulatory Capture of occupational liscensing
 - Gell-mann Amnesia Effects

+### Swaps
+- Simply put two parties payment streams.
+If one party had a bond that pays a coupon of 5% and party pays a floating rate, then the two parties can enter into a swap agreement and swap their interest streams.
+- In traditional finance swaps are denoted by there notional value.
+- Interest rate swaps come in two notes, basis swaps where two floating rates are switched  (think 6 month / 12 month)
+- Sometimes swaps currently also simply exchange the currency -LIBOR is an unsecured rate, the rate that mnay international banks can borrow unsecured funds with each other without collateral.
+This rate is agreed upon daily.
+Libor is commonly used as a benchmark for swap interest rates.
+- Swaps have no market, but instead like bonds are agreed upon over the party with an agreed upon party.
+- The swap rate yield curve is used to benchmark rates of exchange.